What Is Tummy Tuck Revision Surgery?

 - During your recovery following abdominoplasty surgery, dressing and bandages are applied to your incision.
 You will need to wear a compression garment to minimise swelling and provide support to your abdomen.
 This ensures an uneventful healing and recovery process.
 Small tubes are placed underneath the skin to empty excess fluids and blood collected.

-- You will be prescribed a course of antibiotics and painkillers to reduce the risk of infection and minimise your pain.
+- Dr will prescribe you a course of antibiotics and painkillers to reduce the risk of infection and minimise your pain.
 Dr Doyle routinely uses a pain pump to release local anaesthetic under the skin for the first 3 days after your surgery.
 This keeps your pain to a minimum.

-- You should avoid strenuous exercise for at least six weeks following surgery.
+- Avoid strenuous exercise for at least six weeks following surgery.

-- You should follow instructions from Dr Doyle about drain care and incision care.
-You will be instructed when to change the dressing.
-You should also immediately inform Dr Doyle if you have severe pain in the incision site, swelling, redness, pus, warmth, or bleeding.
+- Follow instructions from Dr Doyle about drain care and incision care.
+You should immediately inform Dr Doyle if you have severe pain in the incision site, swelling, redness, pus, warmth, or bleeding.

 - Wound Infection: If your wound is red, swollen, there is discharge from the wound and severe pain then you are most likely suffering from a wound infection.
 You will be prescribed antibiotics to treat the wound infection.